codeSmithDave/plant-inventory/README.md

  - increase the number of records / page that the frontend asks for to 30
  - update the PlantsController so it returns the actual total # of pages (initially it was returning "1")
  - configured EF Core to automatically convert enum properties (TaxonomicStatus and VerbatimTaxonRanks) to their string names for storage in the database and vice versa

+features/handleFileUpload:
+ - create file upload api endpoint used to retrieve CSV file from the frontend
+ - set up POST request on the frontend to send the CSV file to the backend
+ - enforce Kestrel server body request size limits (default were too small for the large dataset file)
+ - enforce form data size limits, specifically for file uploads - default is 30MB which is much lower than what I need to upload (current dataset csv is ~360MB)
+ - create system that reads the file;
+ - TODO: validate data and insert it into the database